microsoft/OpenAPI.NET/docs/upgrade-guide-2.md

 #### OpenApiSchema methods

-Other than the addition of the SerializeAsV31, the methods have not changed.
+Other than the addition of `SerializeAsV31`, the methods have not changed.

 ```csharp
 public class OpenApiSchema : IOpenApiAnnotatable, IOpenApiExtensible, IOpenApiReferenceable, IOpenApiSerializable